 Reading

-It is our belief, that reading should be fun and when listening to a story being read you could hear a pin drop.
-All classes engage in daily class reading either teacher-led and, or in Upper Key Stage 2, independently.
+We promote a vibrant reading culture through access to diverse texts, regular library visits, vending machine choices, immersive and opportunities for independent reading.
+Alongside that, we also love our daily 15-minute class novel sessions allowing us to get lost in one of our great classroom books.
+It is our belief, that reading should be enjoyable and when listening to a story being read you could hear a pin drop.
+All classes engage in daily class reading either teacher-led and, or in Key Stage 2, independently.
 We feel this is a priority to excite and engage all children, but also an opportunity to enthuse those most reluctant to read.
-This time offers opportunity to expose them to new and exciting authors and promote the love of reading.
-All books shared with the children are age appropriate and matched to the level of the class/individual; however, in each classroom we have invested in broad and extended reading selections for those children who want to explore further.

 "If we teach a child to read but fail to develop a desire to read, we will have created a skilled non-reader, a literate illiterate.
 And no high-test score will ever undo that damage."